 In late February 2016, Alton Towers Resort updated their website to state that Galactica would open 24th March 2016, slightly earlier than originally expected.
 As the opening date approached the Resort offered a series of previews on the attraction with Commander Chris Hadfield (famous for his work on the International Space Station) the first to ride, followed by invited press and media.
 During the opening weekend of the theme park, annual pass holders who had managed to obtain one of a very limited number of preview tickets also got the opportunity to try out the ride for the very first time.
 Responses to these previews were largely positive, and although there were one or two technical glitches during the preview stage, most agreed that the ride was a strong addition to the Resort.

 On Thursday 24th March the attraction officially launched to the public with guests keen to experience the intergalactic ride for the first time.
 The ride attracted steady queues throughout the day, averaging at around 50 minutes.
-Although some guests commented that, due to the process of having to put on the virtual reality headsets, loading times were a little slow, overall the attraction proved popular and has been considered a successful addition to the theme park’s line up.
+Although some guests commented that, due to the process of having to put on the virtual reality headsets, loading times were a little slow, overall the attraction initially proved popular.

 With technical issues persisting with the Samsung Gear VR headsets, the Resort replaced them with headsets manufactured by Pico in the early part of the 2017 season.
 However, 2018 then saw the headsets removed from all rows except the rear three, with guests who wanted to ride with the VR having to enter a separate queue upon reaching the station.